 This happened to me with my potted Kaffir lime tree.
 I was watering it normally, but it turns out there weren’t enough drainage holes.
 After noticing the soil started to smell like a swamp, I dug a little into the soil and saw the soil was sopping wet.
 Luckily, it wasn’t sitting for long, and simply repotting the tree was all that I needed to fix it.

 A good way to check if your planted cherry tree’s soil is draining well is to dig a 1-foot by 1-foot hole nearby and fill it with water.
-After an hour, if the soil is still holding a puddle of water, it has poor drainage and needs to be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 You can amend your cherry tree’s soil by providing compost and sand on top of the soil.
 Over time, these materials will get naturally worked into the soil, breaking up the larger clumps.
 As mentioned above, keep the compost at least 3 inches away from the trunk to prevent mold.